Royal Variety Performance: Performances

 After the first Royal Variety Performance on 1 July 1912 presented by Sir Alfred Butt, it was seven years before the next show, on 28 July 1919 held at the Coliseum Theatre presented this time by Sir Oswald Stoll.
 The orchestra was conducted by Edward Elgar.
 In 1921 it moved to the Hippodrome, and was held in November.
 It was the first time that the Royal Variety Performance became an annual event.
 In 1923 it moved to the Coliseum Theatre.
 Then after a gap in 1924, moved to the Alhambra Theatre in February 1925, where it remained in 1926, held on 27 May.
 It was the first Royal Variety Performance to be broadcast, with the BBC providing live radio coverage.

 In 1927 there was another move, this time to the Victoria Palace Theatre, with J. A. Webb the compère.
 The 1928 show, on 13 December, was held at the Coliseum Theatre.
 The next show, on 22 May 1930, moved to the London Palladium with George Black and Val Parnell compèring.
 It was the start of seven successive years at the venue.

 In 1935 the Royal Variety Performance was held in the Silver Jubilee year of King George V and Queen Mary.
 This was the last time King George V attended – he died three months later, in January 1936.

 There have been two Royal Scottish Variety Performances, both attended by Queen Elizabeth II, and presented by Howard & Wyndham Ltd in Glasgow's Alhambra Theatre, which Sir Alfred Butt had opened, in 1958 and 1963.
-The Children's Royal Variety Performance was devised by entertainer Rod Hull in 1981 and took place in London until 1994 in aid of NSPCC.